-- Students who have been admitted directly into the Ph.D. program (without passing the preliminary examination) must pass the exam by the end of their second year; this means that students should first attempt the exam by the end of the Fall Semester of their second year in the Ph.D. program. - Students should be making progress towards satisfying the course requirements outlined in this document and maintaining an average GPA of 3.2.

-- As early as possible, and no later than the beginning of the third semester, Ph.D. students should choose a major advisor and complete a POS. - The prospectus must be completed within a year of passing the preliminary examination. - After a student has passed the preliminary examination and completed the prospectus, then his/her evaluation will be primarily based upon the major professor's assessment of the student's research progress and the successful completion of assistantship duties. - The student should be fulfilling his/her assistantship duties in a satisfactory manner.
+- Students who have been admitted directly into the Ph.D. program (without passing the preliminary examination) must pass the exam by the end of their second year; generally students should first attempt the exam after the Spring semester of their first year. - attend at least one teaching or TA training workshop, annually. - Students should be making progress towards satisfying the course requirements outlined in this document and maintaining an average GPA of 3.2. - As early as possible, and no later than the beginning of the third semester, Ph.D. students should choose a major advisor and complete a POS. - The prospectus must be completed within a year of (i) passing the preliminary examination, or (ii) defending his/her Master's thesis. - Starting from their second year in the program, students should present their thesis/project work at the Computational Expo, annually. - After a student has passed the preliminary examination and completed the prospectus, then his/her evaluation will be primarily based upon the major professor's assessment of the student's research progress and the successful completion of assistantship duties. - The student should be fulfilling his/her assistantship duties in a satisfactory manner.